eesyuen09/tp/docs/DeveloperGuide.md

     - `addClassTag(ClassTag)`: Adds a new ClassTag
     - `deleteClassTag(ClassTag)`: Removes a ClassTag
     - `findClassTag(String)`: Finds and returns a ClassTag by its name
+    - `getClassTagList()`: Returns an unmodifiable list of all ClassTags
 - `Person` objects maintain a `Set<ClassTag>` field that references ClassTags from the central `UniqueClassTagList`

 **Storage Component:**